delfel25/delfel25/README.md

 # Hello, Im delfel

 **SysAdmin & Developer** from **Kemerovo, Russia**
-*middle school student passionate about systems programming and infrastructure*
+*student passionate about systems programming and infrastructure*

 ---